Department of Curatorial & Collections

 Elizabeth Chew oversees the entire Montpelier Museum Programs Division.
 An art historian, she holds a B.A. from Yale, an M.A. from the Courtlauld Institute of the University of London and a Ph.D. from the University of North Carolina at Chapel Hill.
 She has worked at museums and historic sites since 1985, including as a curator at Monticello for thirteen years, and as the Betsy Main Babcock Director of the Curatorial and Education Division at Reynolda House Museum of American Art in Winston-Salem, N.C.
 She has taught art history at the University of North Carolina, University of Virginia, James Madison University, Wake Forest University, and Davidson College and published and lectured widely on ways that art and architectural patronage relate to gender, race, and family politics.

 Leanna Schafer earned her BA in Art History at Salem State University.
-Her background includes both fine arts and historic collections care with previous experience at the Isabella Stewart Gardner Museum in Boston, Mass. and the Peabody Essex Museum in Salem, Mass.
+Her background includes both fine arts and historic collections care with previous experience at the Isabella Stewart Gardner Museum and the Peabody Essex Museum.
 Leanna joined the Collections Department at Montpelier in 2018 as a Museum Technician where she provides preventative care for the Montpelier Collection.
 She is passionate about preservation, both historical and environmental, and loves sharing its importance.